 - Quitting smoking

-Kegel exercises are exercises to strengthen the pelvic floor muscles and improve bladder control.
+Kegel exercises are exercises to strengthen your pelvic floor muscles and improve bladder control.
 Four in 10 women improve their symptoms after trying Kegels.

 “Urinary incontinence is caused by weak muscles along the urinary tract.
-It’s important to know that you can improve those muscles,” Dr. Raizada says, citing one common treatment.
+It’s important to know that you can improve those muscles,” Dr. Raizada says.

 “They are easy to do,” says Dr. Raizada.
 “You lie down and squeeze the muscles you use to stop a stream of urine and then relax those muscles and repeat this exercise.
 A doctor, nurse, or pelvic floor physical therapist can help you with this proven technique.”